 Step 2: Add your wet ingredients to a smaller bowl.
 Whisk to blend until it is frothy.

 Step 3: Pour the wet ingredients into the dry ingredients and mix well.

 Step 4: Use a cookie scoop to make eggnog cookie dough balls.
-Drop the balls onto a parchment paper lined baking sheet.
-Roll the balls with your hands to make these into round balls.
+Drop the balls onto a parchment paper-lined baking sheet.
+Roll the balls with your hands to make them into round balls.

 Step 5: Roll each cookie ball in powdered sugar.
 This is what will make the crinkle finish to these cookies.

-Step 6: Use a mug to smoosh the cookie dough balls flatter.
+Step 6: Use a mug to smooth the cookie dough balls flatter.

-Step 7: Here is a tray of smooshed gluten free eggnog cookie dough balls ready to bake.
+Step 7: A tray of smooshed gluten-free eggnog cookie dough balls is ready to bake.
 You will want to bake these cookies at 350º F for 8 minutes to bake.

 You can definitely make these gluten free eggnog cookies without the powdered sugar.
 Your cookies will be like regular cookies and will not have the crinkle finish.

-You can use regular eggnog in this recipe, or dairy-free eggnog.
+You can use regular eggnog in this recipe or dairy-free eggnog.
 If you choose to make these cookies dairy-free, use either almond milk eggnog or coconut milk eggnog.
-Substitute the butter for a dairy-free butter or coconut oil.
+Substitute the butter for dairy-free butter or coconut oil.